Happy Bhag Jayegi: Development

 Happy is a crazy character.
 She's is fun, she is loud, she wears her heart on her sleeve.
 She's impulsive, she says what is on her mind.
 And it is all these quirks that make her very endearing.

 — Diana Penty on Happy's characterisation.

 Mudassar Aziz had been working on the script for Happy Bhag Jayegi since 2012; pre-production work for the project began when Aanand L. Rai agreed to produce it under the label Colour Yellow Productions with Aziz as the director.
 It was Rai's first venture as a producer and Aziz's first as a director in over four years.
 (Note: Although Happy Bhag Jayegi was Rai's first production effort, Nil Battey Sannata, also produced by Rai's Colour Yellow Productions, was released in April 2016, before the former.)
 The film was conceived as a "cross-border" romantic comedy and was originally titled Dolly Lahore Mein, a reference to film's setting, Lahore, Pakistan.
 The title was later changed to the current one because the central character was renamed Harpreet "Happy" Kaur.
 Rai talked about his transition from a director to producer, saying that being associated with a project as a producer would help him become "a complete filmmaker".
-Rai said he would not interfere with Aziz's creative process and would give him complete freedom as a director.
-Aziz also wrote the film's dialogue.
+Rai said he would not interfere with Aziz's creative process and would give him complete freedom as a writer and director.